 Do you give any thought to the type of clothes you pack?
 Are they quick drying?
 Are they iron-free or be worn without being ironed?
 Are they breathable?

 Make a list

 No one list is going to be a one size fits all solution.
 Planning a skiing trip to the snow will be different than a tropical holiday to Hawaii or Broome.

 That said, elements of many lists can cross over or interchange with each other.
-And once you start the process of making lists you will build up a reference in which to refer to.
+And once you start the process of making lists you will build up a reference to which to refer.

-If you are about to embark on something completely new, start your list weeks in advance so you give yourself time to refine.
+If you are about to embark on something completely new, start your list weeks in advance so you give yourself time to refine it.

-There are many online apps and resources to help with list making, I don’t use any personally.
-However, if that’s your thing, trial and error until you find one that suits.
+There are many online apps and resources to help with list-making, but I don’t use any personally.
+However, if that’s your thing, trial and error until you find one that suits you.

 My method of packing changes little, regardless of how I’m travelling or where I’m travelling to.
 What I pack might vary but how I pack it, not so much.